 Understandability – Information and the operation of user interface must be understandable.
 Websites should be readable and understandable by screen readers.
 Web pages should appear and be operable in predictable ways.
 Websites should use input assistance to help users avoid and correct mistakes.

-There are three levels of compliance to the WCAG 2.0 standard.
+There are three levels of WebsiteADA compliance with the WCAG standard (WCAG 2.0/2.1).

 Level A – The lowest standard.
 The quickest and easiest way to be compliant.

 Level AA – A more comprehensive compliance and has been seen as the most appropriate standard for websites.

 If you are seeking to make your current or future website ADA compliant, it is important that you seek experts that understand the different levels and guidelines of the WCAG, as well as understand how current website design can help or hinder accessibility to users with blindness, low vision, color blindness, or hearing difficulties.